NotYetGames/DlgSystem/README.md

 NOTE: that initially the plugin was free on the marketplace but later we switched to a small fee because maintaining all of the binary versions for different engine targets took a lot of time, consider buying the plugin on the marketplace as a donation :).

-### Buy us some tea/coffee:
+### Buy us some tea/coffee

-You can buy the plugin on the [unreal engine marketplace](https://www.unrealengine.com/marketplace/not-yet-dialogue-system) and always get binary support for the plugin for the latest 3 engine versions.
+You can buy [this plugin](https://www.unrealengine.com/marketplace/not-yet-dialogue-system) or our other plugins on the [unreal engine marketplace](https://www.unrealengine.com/marketplace/en-US/profile/Not+Yet) and always get binary support for the latest 3 engine versions.

 Or you can just donate for that cup of tea/coffee :):